 Simple English definitions for legal terms

-Read a random definition: loss of consortium
+Read a random definition: matter of course

 A substantive main motion is a formal proposal made during a meeting or assembly that suggests a course of action or decision to be taken by the group.
 It is the primary way for members to introduce new business or ideas to the group for consideration and action.